LemnLabs/polymarket-copy-trading-0x8dxd/README.md

 │  customization, and someone to call when it matters.    │ │                                                         │
 │  ✅ Everything in Operator                              │
-│  ✅ Custom trader scoring model <!-- TODO: verify -->   │
+│  ✅ Custom trader scoring model    │
-│  ✅ Dedicated setup support <!-- TODO: verify -->       │
+│  ✅ Dedicated setup support <!-- TODO: see Readme -->   │
-│  ✅ Private fork with your config baked in <!-- TODO: verify -->│
-│  ✅ SLA on critical bug fixes <!-- TODO: verify -->     │
+│  ✅ Private fork with your config baked in <!--doordm-->│ │  ✅ SLA on critical bug fixes <!-- TODO: No Bug -->     │
 └─────────────────────────────────────────────────────────┘

 Not sure which tier you need?
 Start at zero.
 Most people who run the Explorer tier never leave it.

-## ⚡ Run It.
+## Run It.
 Right Now.

 You've been reading for a few minutes.
 In that same time, somewhere on Polymarket, a sharp wallet opened a position.